Nisaanth/Random-Generator/README.md

 ### How to download
 1. To download a copy click on 'clone or download' and you can download it as a zip file.
 2. Unzip the file
+3. Open in text editor
-3. Run rspec in the terminal and install gems if required
+4. Install gems if required using 'bundle init'

 ### Alternative
 1. If you choose to clone it go into your terminal.
 2. Create a directory
 3. Type git clone followed by the link obtained via opening 'clone or download'
-4. This will make copy to the directory you're in.
+4. This will make a copy to the directory you're in.
 5. Go to that directory
 6. Open file

+## How to use
+1. To create an object to use a method you create an instance variable like: test = Generator.new p test.random_array
+2. This will print out the object with the chosen method

 ### Challenges
 1. thinking of creating different tests
 2. deciding when to stop testing

 ### Learning points
 1. Setting up the file structure